 Kids will be disbudded and tattooed before leaving.
 Under no circumstances will we allow any kid to keep horns.

 First time goat owners will receive a suggested care sheet with basic information on what we do here at Crosby Lake Farm as well as all registration documents, if applicable.
 PLEASE read the care sheet well.
-Most questions you have will be answered there.

 We do NOT, under any circumstances, sell single goats to single goat homes.
 You MUST purchase at least two goats if you do not already have others.